 According to the SBA, business affiliation exists when one business controls or has the power to control another or when a third-party (or parties) controls or has the power to control both businesses.

 Control may arise through ownership, common management, identity of interest, or other relationships or interactions between the parties.

-The SBA affiliation definition is often compromised through violation of the common management rule.
+The SBA affiliation meaning is often compromised through violation of the common management rule.
 Under the regulations, if one or more officers, directors, managing members, or general partners control a business concern, the Board of Directors and/or another business concern’s management, the concerns are affiliates and may be deemed affiliated.
 See 13 CFR 121.103(e) and 13 CFR 121.301.